Best winter running shoes 2023

 One of their defining features though is their extremely aggressive outsole.
 In fact, the toothy lugs are 1.5mm longer than the standard shoe, with added spacing between each to ensure your foot remains glued to the surface.

-On the whole, these trainers seem too good to pass up on if you're in need of something to help you maintain traction on the ice.
+On the whole, these trainers seem too good to pass up if you need something to help you maintain traction on the ice.

 With so many different kinds of Winter running shoes available, you probably have a number of questions about them, but we're here to clear up some of the most common queries.